 - Traumatic brain injuries: Although wearing a protective helmet significantly lowers the risk of a TBI, they still occur in some cases.
-In a severe TBI, the patient may be unable to continue working and suffer severe cognitive changes, which requires around-the-clock care.
+In a severe TBI, the patient may be unable to continue working and suffer extreme cognitive changes, which require around-the-clock care.

 - Spinal cord injuries: An injury to the spinal cord can result in temporary or permanent paralysis.
 This results in disability and the need for a caretaker to perform everyday tasks.

 - Road rash: Severe road rash can remove layers of skin, requiring grafts to repair and embed dirt, gravel, and other debris, leading to infection.

-- Abdominal trauma: Injury to the abdomen can result in internal bleeding or damage to an organ, either of which can be life-threatening.
+- Abdominal trauma: Injury to the abdomen can result in internal bleeding or organ damage, which can be life-threatening.
 Abdominal trauma often requires emergency surgical repair and can result in a drawn-out time to heal.

 - Facial trauma: This may range from broken teeth to a fractured jaw, cheek, or eye socket, lacerations that result in scarring or disfigurement, and other injuries.
-In cases where plastic surgery is needed, it usually isn’t covered by insurance.
-Placing a claim for compensation can recover the money needed to make these repairs.
+In cases where plastic surgery is needed, it usually isn't covered by insurance.
+Placing a compensation claim can recover the money needed to make these repairs.

 According to the National Highway Traffic Safety Administration, more than 5,000 motorcycle riders died in collisions in 2019.
-The statistics show that not only is a motorcyclist 29 times more likely to become a fatality in a crash, but they are also four times more apt to sustain injuries.
+The statistics show that a motorcyclist is not only 29 times more likely to become a fatality in a crash but also four times more apt to sustain injuries.
 Some of the ways that a rider can help avoid a motorcycle accident and resulting injuries are: